craftingcity/The-Known-World/World Notes/Planes/Prime Material - Alaturmen/Nations/The Kingdom of Prosper/The Kingdom of Prosper.md

 The Kingdom of Prosper is a monarchy, headed by the great [[Arthur Simonson]], and enforced by his standing army.

 #### Modern Politics
 For much of the first century, the [[Simonson Clan]] was all there was of "The Kingdom of Prosper", it was an idea in a young hobgoblin's head. [[Arthur Simonson|Artie]] made a power vacuum, and filled it with himself.
+This took much time. ]
+Related articles include [[Arthur's Journal]] and [[Unification]].

 In the second century, contention begins to arise as the [[Northeastern Hobgoblin Territories#Clans|Blood Clans]] and the [[Nobles of Prosper]] begin to generate animosity.
 The Nobles want the resources that the Blood Clans have, but neither side really wants a war.
-The patriarch of [[Noble House a'Valim]] and the
+The patriarch of [[Noble House a'Valim]] and the matriarch of [[Noble House a'Nyrk]] have a sick love affair and similar goals.

 ## Population Distribution and Language
 The common language in Prosper is known as "the [[King's Common]]" and is based majorly on the languages of Humans and Elves.